Royal Wahingdoh FC: 2011 season

 In 2011, it was announced that Royal Wahingdoh FC would join the newly re-done I-League 2nd Division.
-The club appointed UEFA Pro Licence holder Volker Hofferbert as its head coach while Carlton Chapman and newly appointed coach from Manipur, Nandakumar Singh have been assigned the roles of assistant coaches.
+The club appointed UEFA Pro Licence holder German manager Volker Hofferbert as their head coach, while Carlton Chapman and newly appointed coach from Manipur, Nandakumar Singh have been assigned the roles of assistant coaches.
 They won their opening match 3–1.
 They won their second match against Chandini FC 3–0.
-They won the third match 2–1 and fourth match 3–1 against Vasco SC.
-They won their fifth match in row against Eagles FC 3–2.Currently they have the longest winning streak in 2011 I-League 2nd Division.
-They won all their matches in Group C and qualified to 2011 I-League 2nd Division Final Round.
+They won the third match 2–1 and fourth match 3–1 against Vasco.
+They won their fifth match in row against Eagles FC 3–2.
+Currently they have the longest winning streak in 2011 I-League 2nd Division.
+They won all their matches in Group C and qualified to 2011 I-League 2nd Division final round.
 Royal started their final round in by losing two and drawing one out of the 3 games played.
 After six rounds in final round, they won one match and lost 3 of them and are in 5th position with 5 points.

 Royal Wahingdoh have also entered into the 2011 Federation Cup, topping the group during the qualifying round with wins in all their matches and faced Mohan Bagan in their first match.
 RWFC beat Mohun Bagan 2–1 courtesy a brace from Chenco.
 This was followed by a 2–1 win over Churchill Brothers FC.
 However, the Royals lost to local rivals Shillong Lajong FC in the final group match and though both Shillong teams ended up with 6 points, it was Lajong that progressed on the head-to-head rule.

 2012 season

-Royal Wahingdoh F.C. qualified for the final round of the 2012 I-league 2nd Division.
+Royal Wahingdoh qualified for the final round of the 2012 I-league 2nd Division.
 During the preliminary phase, they won 5 matches and drew 2 of their games.
 In the final round, the team fielded four foreigners against ONGC F.C. which the club claimed was an 'honest' blunder.
 According to AIFF rules, no side can field more than three foreigners at a time.
-They won the match 4–1, but the game was eventually awarded 3–0 to ONGC F.C.
+They won the match 4–1, but the game was eventually awarded 3–0 to ONGC.